 If you are planning to travel more than twice this year and for no longer than 30 days at a time, consider our Annual Multi-Trip policies.
-You can travel with peace of mind knowing any trip more than 250 km from your home is protected.
+You can travel with peace of mind knowing any trip more than 250 kilometres from your home – or any trip under 250 kilometres if it includes at least one night of paid accommodation with an accommodation provider or supplier – is protected.
 To help find the right travel insurance call us on 1300 72 88 22.

 To purchase domestic travel insurance on our website, select ‘Australia’ as your destination in the quote box.
 Do not choose ‘Australia Inbound’ unless you are an international person visiting Australia.
 Fill in the rest of your travel details and then click ‘Get Quote’ for a price.

 Enter in the remainder of your details including information about Existing Medical Conditions and finalise your policy.